contactash/Documentor/README.md

 --  For the client to be able to add behaviour dynamically, I have used Strategy Pattern and Open Closed principle of the SOLID design principles

-To build the project use the below maven command mvn clean install
+To build the project use the below maven command
+-mvn clean install

-to run the project
+to run the project as standalone jar
-java -jar target/PdfCreator-1.0-SNAPSHOT-jar-with-dependencies.jar
+-java -jar target/PdfCreator-1.0-SNAPSHOT-jar-with-dependencies.jar

-mysql -u ash -p classicmodels < mysqlsampledatabases.sql
+-mysql -u ash -p classicmodels < mysqlsampledatabases.sql

 -- In order to create the war file run the following command
 - mvn compile war:war